Andrés Orozco-Estrada

 Andrés Orozco-Estrada (born 14 December 1977) is a Colombian violinist and conductor, with dual nationality in Colombia and Austria.
+He is principal conductor of the RAI National Symphony Orchestra, Generalmusikdirektor of the Gürzenich Orchester and Cologne Opera, and chief conductor-designate of the Swedish Radio Symphony Orchestra.
+He has previously served as music director of the Houston Symphony Orchestra and chief conductor of the Frankfurt Radio Symphony.

 Early life

 Born in Medellín, Orozco-Estrada studied music at the Instituto Musical Diego Echavarría and learned to play violin there before taking conducting classes from age 15.
 Before his seventeenth birthday, he moved to Bogotá to study at the Pontifical Xavierian University.

-He immigrated to Vienna, Austria, in 1997, where he has lived ever since and where, that same year, he began advanced conducting studies at the University of Music and Performing Arts, where his teachers included Uroš Lajovic.
+He emigrated to Vienna, Austria, in 1997, where he has lived ever since and where, that same year, he began advanced conducting studies at the University of Music and Performing Arts, where his teachers included Uroš Lajovic.

 Career

 In June 2004, he first conducted the Tonkünstler Orchestra at a Vienna Festwochen concert, as a last-minute substitute.
 This led to his appointment as assistant conductor of the orchestra, a post he held for two years.
 Orozco-Estrada became principal conductor of the Tonkünstler Orchestra in 2009, a post he held until 2015.
 Earlier he served as principal conductor of the ensemble “recreation” Großes Orchester Graz and, from 2005 to 2007, as music director of Oper Klosterneuburg.

 Outside Austria, in May 2007, Orozco-Estrada first guest-conducted the Orquesta Sinfónica de Euskadi in San Sebastián, Spain (his father was of Basque descent).
 The next year he was named the orchestra's principal conductor, a post he took up in 2009 and held until June 2013.

 Orozco-Estrada guest-conducted the Frankfurt Radio Symphony in 2009.
 In March 2013, he was named the next principal conductor of the hr-Sinfonieorchester, effective with the 2014–2015 season, with an initial contract of 4 years.
 In April 2016, the orchestra announced the extension of his contract through the 2020–2021 season.
 He concluded his tenure with the hr-Sinfonieorchester at the close of the 2020–2021 season.

 Orozco-Estrada first guest-conducted the London Philharmonic Orchestra (LPO) in November 2013, on a tour with the orchestra in Germany.
 In January 2014, the LPO announced the appointment of Orozco-Estrada as its next principal guest conductor, effective September 2015.